 Motherhood is a magical time in any woman’s life.
 However, with all the joy and fulfillment it brings, there may be a fair share of back pain that comes along with it too.
 And, having a newborn baby presents unfortunate opportunities to strain the back muscles and add pressure on the spine.
 Even after the child is born.

 Mothers should keep in mind that each time they go to pick up their baby, they are bending down and lifting weight back up.
-As they carry and nurse their babies, they are holding on to extra weight the body may not be used to.
+Also, as they carry and nurse their babies, they are holding extra weight.
 So how can new mothers hope to avoid unnecessary back pain?

-- Consider using a front pack/carrier to hold your baby.
-Holding the baby on your hip adds extra pressure on the spine and can throw your back out of alignment.
+Consider using a front pack/carrier to hold your baby.
+When you hold the baby on your hip adds extra pressure on the spine and can throw your back out of alignment.

-- When you’re placing your baby in a car seat, try sitting down next to the seat and strapping him or her in.
+When you’re placing your baby in a car seat, try sitting down next to it and strapping him or her in.
 Do not stand outside the car and bend down to place the baby in the car seat.

-- Lift with your legs!
-As with any form of lifting, light or heavy, be sure to lift your baby with your legs muscles first and not with your back or upper body.
+Lift with your legs!
+As with any form of lifting, light or heavy, be sure to lift your baby with your legs muscles first.
+Not with your back or upper body.

-- Strength training to improve back muscle tone and definition can go a long way in avoiding back pain.
-Try lat pull downs, sitting rows, and/or core workouts to improve your muscle definition and resistance.
+Strength training to improve back muscle tone and definition can go a long way in avoiding back pain.
+Try lat pulldowns, sitting rows, and/or core workouts for your muscle definition and resistance.

 Share the load!
 If you have a partner, be sure the two of you are sharing time lifting, holding, and carrying the baby.
 Half the strain equals half the pain.